zimmski/tavor/doc/format.md

 ### <a name="grouping-repeats"></a>Repeat groups

-The default modifier for the repeat group is the plus character <code>+</code>.
+The default modifier for the repeat group is the plus character `+`.
 The repetition is executed by default at least once.
-In the next example the string "a" is repeated and the <code>START</code> token can therefore hold the strings "a", "aa", "aaa" or any amount of "a" characters.
+In the next example the string "a" is repeated and the `START` token can therefore hold the strings "a", "aa", "aaa" or any amount of "a" characters.

 ```tavor
 START = +("a")
 ```

 Although the format definition allows the repetition to go on forever there are bounds since there is only a finite amount of memory available.
-The Tavor framework does also set a maximum repetition by default which can be altered by the <code>--max-repeat</code> option or the <code>MaxRepeat</code> variable in the <code>github.com/zimmski/tavor</code> package.
+The Tavor framework does also set a maximum repetition by default which can be altered by the `--max-repeat` option or the `MaxRepeat` variable in the `github.com/zimmski/tavor` package.

 By default the repetition modifier repeats from one to infinite which can be altered by arguments to the modifier.
-The next example repeats the string "a" exactly twice meaning the <code>START</code> token does only hold the string "aa".
+The next example repeats the string "a" exactly twice meaning the `START` token does only hold the string "aa".

 ```tavor
 START = +2("a")
 ```

 It is also possible to define a repetition range.
 The next example repeats the string "a" at least twice but at most 4 times.
-This means that the <code>START</code> token can either hold the string "aa", "aaa" or "aaaa".
+This means that the `START` token can either hold the string "aa", "aaa" or "aaaa".

 ```tavor
 START = +2,4("a")
 ```

-The <code>from</code> and <code>to</code> arguments can be empty too which sets them to their default values.
+The `from` and `to` arguments can be empty too which sets them to their default values.
 For example the next definition repeats the string "a" at most 4 times.

 ```tavor
 START = +,4("a")